xsolla/login-ue4-sdk/README.md

 ![SCREENSHOT](Documentation/req_get_login_data.png)

-If `RememberMe` option was set the login data will be saved locally and loaded from cache once app is started.
-No manual data save is required.
+If `RememberMe` option was set the data will be saved locally and loaded from cache once app is started.
+No manual save is required.

 ### User Password Reset